MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/index.md

 ![Add device pixel ratio](./index-images/add-device-pixel-ratio.png)

 > [!NOTE]
-> **Device pixel ratio (DPR)** is the ratio between physical pixels on the hardware screen and logical (CSS) pixels.
-In other words, DPR tells Chrome how many screen pixels to use to draw a CSS pixel.
+> **Device pixel ratio (DPR)** is the ratio between physical pixels on the hardware screen and the CSS pixels.
+In other words, DPR tells the browser how many screen pixels to use to draw a CSS pixel.

 ### Mobile Device Viewport Mode